A pitch for ‘SNL’: Make John Mulaney the permanent host

-When John Mulaney‘s self-titled sitcom flopped in 2014, it might have seemed like he made a mistake leaving his writing job at Saturday Night Live.
+When John Mulaney‘s self-titled sitcom flopped in 2014, it might have seemed like he made a mistake leaving his writing job at SNL.

-Now that Mulaney has boosted his profile as an A-list standup with a multi-special deal at Netflix and a bunch of other projects, it seems more like SNL made a mistake by letting him go.
+Now that Mulaney has boosted his profile as an A-list standup with a multi-special deal at Netflix and a bunch of other projects, it seems more like Saturday Night Live made a mistake by letting him go.

 Of course, there is one way to rectify the situation: make John Mulaney the permanent host.